 You make the decision after you have done the analysis.
 You may be wrong but at least you make the calls either way.

 A lot of funds are managed by committees.
 Apart from the problems of group-think, investment committees are staffed with people throughout the organisation with different investment approaches, not all of which has shown good historical results.

-Furthermore it may be difficult to tell your boss that his investment idea stinks if you have your bonus evaluation later that day.
-This leads to suboptimal and sometimes completely dysfunctional decision making.
+Furthermore it may be difficult to tell your boss that his investment idea stinks if you have your bonus discussion later that day.
+This leads to bad and sometimes completely dysfunctional decision making.

 As an investor investing your own money you have none of these problems.

 If you find a really good idea you can choose to invest as large a part of your capital as you feel comfortable with.

 With 80% of company risk diversified away with as few as 15 positions you can determine what your optimal number of investments is.